Shannon Rowbury: 2011

 In 2011, Rowbury finished third at the US Championships, qualifying her for the IAAF World Championships in Daegu, South Korea.
-There, she qualified for the semifinals, but was eliminated from the competition in the semifinal race.
+There, she qualified for the semifinals, but was eliminated from the competition in the semi-final race.

 2012

-Rowbury finished second at the U.S. Olympic track and field trials in 2012, qualifying her for her second consecutive Olympics.
+Rowbury finished second at the U.S. Olympic track and field trials, qualifying her for her second consecutive Olympics.
 Morgan Uceny, who finished first at the trials, and Jenny Simpson, who finished third, also competed with Rowbury at the London Olympics.
 Rowbury initially finished sixth in the 1500 meters race at the 2012 Summer Olympics in London.
 At the time, her sixth-place finish was the best finish ever by an American woman in the 1500 meters at the modern Olympics.
-She was later upgraded to fourth after Aslı Çakır Alptekin and Gamze Bulut were both disqualified for doping.
-Six of the top nine finishers in the event (not including Rowbury) were later either disqualified or linked to performance-enhancing drug use, with ESPN labeling it "one of the dirtiest [races] in Olympic history".
+Currently in fourth position following the disqualifications of Aslı Çakır Alptekin and Gamze Bulut, she stands to be upgraded to the bronze medal after Tatyana Tomashova was disqualified for doping in September 2024.
+Six of the top nine finishers in the event (not including Rowbury) have been either disqualified or linked to performance-enhancing drug use, with ESPN labeling it "one of the dirtiest [races] in Olympic history".

 2013

 Rowbury began her season at the Drake Relays, finishing fourth in the 1500m with a time of 4:09.05.
-After finishing fourth in the 1500 meters at the USATF Championships in June 2013 in a slow, tactical final, Rowbury was left off the world championships team in the 1500 metres, her main event.
+After finishing fourth in the 1500 meters at the USATF Championships in June 2013 in a slow, tactical final, Rowbury was left off the World Championships team in the 1500 metres, her main event.
 She later finished third in the 5000 meters at the USATF Championships, qualifying her for her third consecutive World Championship team.
-Because Treniere Moser, who was on the world championships team for the 1500 meters, pulled out of the 1500 meters at the Moscow world championships due to a hamstring injury, Rowbury could have run the 1500 meters at the world championships, but was forced to run the 5000 meters due to a technicality.
-Rowbury finished 7th in the 5000 meters in Moscow at the 2013 IAAF World Championship, just behind her compatriot Molly Huddle.
+Because Treniere Moser, who was on the World Championships team for the 1500 meters, pulled out due to a hamstring injury, Rowbury could have run the 1500 meters, but was forced to run the 5000 meters due to a technicality.
+Rowbury finished 7th in the 5000 meters in Moscow, just behind her compatriot Molly Huddle.
 After the 2013 season, Rowbury's coach, John Cook, retired, and she switched coaches to Alberto Salazar, becoming a member of the Nike Oregon Project.